Tiong King Sing: "Afraid to die" remark against Director-General of Health

 On 11 November 2020, Tiong criticised Director-General (DG) of Health, Dr. Noor Hisham Abdullah that he did not visit Bintulu during the COVID-19 pandemic and alleged that the DG is "afraid to die".
 However Noor Hisham defended himself that he had visited Sabah in August 2020 for preparation works before Sabah State Election.
 He also sent his deputies to Sabah in November during Sabah COVID-19 pandemic.
 He also said that death does not discriminate anyone.
 Five days later, Tiong apologised for his remark.

 Criticism of Nancy Pelosi's Taiwan visit

 On 5 August 2022, Tiong, then the Prime Minister's Special Envoy to China, issued a strongly worded statement against the visit to Taiwan by then US House of Representatives Speaker Nancy Pelosi, accusing Pelosi of violating the one-China principle and destabilising the region.
-Tiong added that "Taiwan is an inseparable part of Chinese territory" and accused the West of applying double standards between Russia's war in Ukraine and the Taiwan issue.
+Tiong added that "Taiwan is an inseparable part of Chinese territory" and accused the West of applying double standards between the 2022 Russian invasion of Ukraine and the political status of Taiwan.

 Tiong's statement was toned down by then Minister of Foreign Affairs Saifuddin Abdullah, saying that it was not the official position of the government.
 Tiong's was criticised by some for supposedly compromising Malaysia's neutral stance towards geopolitics issues.